-[Indication capacity] IPCC guidance allows countries to report GHG emiss and removals according to different tiers.
-For most agriculture and LU emissions and removals, tier 1 is based on the use of activity data agricultural production statistics) and global emission factors.
-Tier 2 follow same approach but applies nationally defined emission factors.
-Tier 3 invetting the use of models and higher order inventory data tailored to nat circumstances.
-Member States are encouraged to improve GHG invent towards higher tiers, in accordance with the 2006 IPCC Guidelines for Nat Greenhouse Gas Inventories, which would allow to reduce uncertainties and design better targeted policies for decreasing emissions and increasing c sinks.
-The improvement of the inventories can be made more cost-effective exploiting existing datasets (see 'Data sources').
-Methodologies for GHG emission estimates should follow IPCC guidance need not be identical across Member States.
-In particular, when using 1 tiers, GHG emission setimates might not capture the effects of all mitig measures that are supported by the CAP, and therefore upgrading monit may in some cases be justified.
-[Readily available] Data [from 1990 to 2017] are already submitted annual MS and the EU.
-The European Union, as a party to the UNFCCC, re annually on GHG inventories from the years 1990 to (N) for emissions removals within the area covered by its Member States (i.e. dome emissions taking place within its territory) [Downscaling] Not applicable as regards lower spatial levels.
-[Quality] MS can use different tiers, linked to the availability of more sp data and coefficients, for example with high detail on mitigation measures use of IPCC standard would anyway ensure comparability among sectors MS. Thematic resolution can also be very important, e.g. animal categories, different farming systems etc. [Baseline] Relative net emissions are reported as a percentage of the emis in the reference year
+Context and Impact indicators 17/09/2021 Comments/caveats [Indication capacity] IPCC guidance allows countries to report GHG emissions and removals according to different tiers.
+For most agriculture and LULUCF emissions and removals, tier 1 is based on the use of activity data (e.g. agricultural production statistics) and global emission factors.
+Tier 2 follows the same approach but applies nationally defined emission factors.
+Tier 3 involves the use of models and higher order inventory data tailored to national circumstances.
+Member States are encouraged to improve GHG inventories towards higher tiers, in accordance with the 2006 IPCC Guidelines for National Greenhouse Gas Inventories, which would allow to reduce uncertainties and to design better targeted policies for decreasing emissions and increasing carbon sinks.
+The improvement of the inventories can be made more cost-effective by exploiting existing datasets (see 'Data sources').
+Methodologies for GHG emission estimates should follow IPCC guidance, but need not be identical across Member States.
+In particular, when using lower tiers, GHG emission estimates might not capture the effects of all mitigation measures that are supported by the CAP, and therefore upgrading monitoring may in some cases be justified.
+[Readily available] Data [from 1990 to 2017] are already submitted annually by MS and the EU.
+The European Union, as a party to the UNFCCC, reports annually on GHG inventories from the years 1990 to (N) for emissions and removals within the area covered by its Member States (i.e. domestic emissions taking place within its territory) [Downscaling] Not applicable as regards lower spatial levels.
+[Quality] MS can use different tiers, linked to the availability of more specific data and coefficients, for example with high detail on mitigation measures.
+The use of IPCC standard would anyway ensure comparability among sectors and MS. Thematic resolution can also be very important, e.g. animal subcategories, different farming systems etc. [Baseline] Relative net emissions are reported as a percentage of the emissions in the reference year 1990 and 2005.
+The two reference years are both important for the contextualisation of emissions reduction in agriculture with EU policies.
+European Green Deal and the current framework policy consider targets referring to 1990; while in terms of implementation, particularly for non-CO2 emissions from livestock and soil management, is it also relevant to refer to 2005, as Member States set their reduction targets for the Effort Sharing Regulation sectors, of which agriculture is part, using 2005 as baseline.
+Specifically for LULUCF agricultural-related land categories cropland and grassland, reference year would be the average of emissions and removals in the reference period 2005-2009 (specific indicator 3), as defined in LULUCF Regulation 2018/841.